THJlab/Turtola_etal/README.md

 **Analysis of poly(A) tail lengths for Turtola et al.**

-The code describes the analysis and visualisation of poly(A) tail lengths presented in Figures 1, S1, 2 and S2.
+File Turtola_etal.Rmd describes the analysis and visualisation of poly(A) tail lengths presented in Figures 1, S1, 2 and S2.

 Source data files (pA.rds; 4tU_pA.rds; CYC1_classes.rds; CYC1_alignment files) are in subfolder data.
 Note that the large pA.rds and 4tU_pA.rds data files are uploaded to GitHub via git-lfs (see https://git-lfs.github.com/).